funkel1989/K3s-at-home/README.md

 - helm repo update
 - helm install prometheus-stack prometheus-community/kube-prometheus-stack -n mon --create-namespace --values prom-stack-min.yaml

 I did override some chart values to use my NFS storage (even though this goes against Prometheus advice to use local storage, but I don't have much local storage and my setup is small so I'll try it and see how it goes).
 I also specified some load balacer IPs as well.
-One main this to note in the values are these line:
+Note in the values are these line:

     serviceMonitorSelector: {}
     serviceMonitorNamespaceSelector: {}